unsol/design/sentinel.md

 - metering injection ("Sentinel")
 - gas cost dataset ("CostTable")

+There is also a governance contract ("SentinelGovernance") controlling the update process.

 The `CostTable` is queried by the Sentinel during injection.
 This makes it possible to update either of them with a lower risk.

 As a first step, we only propose to have the on-chain ability to update the `CostTable`.